samrocketman/cloneable/README.md

 The following options are available from `java -jar cloneable.jar --help`.

 ```
-Usage: cloneable [-bdhuV] -o=<owner> [-t=<token>] [-m=<matchAnyTopic>]...
+Usage: cloneable [-bdfhpPsuV] -o=<owner> [-t=<token>] [-m=<matchAnyTopic>]...
 Gets a list of repositories if given a GitHub user or GitHub organization.

 https://github.com/samrocketman/cloneable

 Options:
   -b, --skip-local-bare-repos
-                        If a bare repository directory exists locally (the name
+                             If a bare repository directory exists locally (the
-                          of the repo ending with '.git'), then it will not be
+                               name of the repo ending with '.git'), then it
-                          printed out.
-This is useful for cloning only missing
+                               will not be printed out.
+This is useful for
-                          repositories.
+                               cloning only missing repositories.
   -d, --debug                Prints out stack traces.
+  -f, --skip-forked-repos    If a repository is a fork from another user or
+                               organization, then it will be skipped.
   -h, --help                 Show this help message and exit.
   -m, --match-topics=<matchAnyTopic>
                              Require all repositories to have one of the listed
                                topics.  -m can be specified multiple times.
-  -o, --owner=<owner>   GitHub account or organization for querying a list of
+  -o, --owner=<owner>        GitHub account or organization for querying a list
-                          projects.
+                               of projects.
-  -t, --github-token=<token>
+  -p, --skip-private-repos   If a repository is private, then it will be
+                               skipped.
+  -P, --skip-public-repos    If a repository is public, then it will be skipped.
+  -s, --skip-source-repos    If a repository is **not** a fork from another
+                               user or organization, then it will be skipped.
-                        GitHub personal access token or file containing a
+  -t, --github-token=<token> GitHub personal access token or file containing a
                                token.
 Falls back to checking GITHUB_TOKEN
                                environment variable.
   -u, --url                  Prints out clone URL instead of repository name.
   -V, --version              Print version information and exit.
 ```

 # Build Jar